whmou/storm-twitter-hello-world-example/README.md

 ## Get Your Twitter Credential

-Go to https://apps.twitter.com/ to create a new App, after that you will get consumer info in the "Keys and Access Tokens" tab
+Go to https://apps.twitter.com/ to create a new App,&nbsp;
+after that you will get consumer info in the "Keys and Access Tokens" tab
 * Consumer Key (API Key)
 * Consumer Secret (API Secret)